Return

 a bucket on stage during the show.
 As it

-turns out, the fan was correct.
-The band
+turns out, these fans were correct.
+The

-had eaten some bad burgers beforehand, jokingly described by Derek in a
+band had eaten some bad burgers beforehand, jokingly described by Derek in a

 backstage press interview after the gig, as “Kentucky Fried Rat”.
 This also explains why Derek frequently left